 13. Go through a small gate with a squeeze stile immediately beyond, and very soon afterwards turn left to follow the line of the stone wall down to a further squeeze stile.
 Turn left on the road and walk down towards Curbar village.
 Follow the road straight down through the village, ignoring all other roads off, following signs to Calver.

 14. At the bottom of the hill you’ll reach a T-junction, with the Bridge Inn directly opposite if you’re in need of refuelling.
 Turn right at the T-junction to cross the bridge and walk towards Calver village.
-The Derbyshire Craft Shop and Tea Room ahead of you is a further alternative for lunch, or within Calver village you’ll find the excellent Derwentwater Arms and a great tearoom at Calver Sough Garden Centre.
+The excellent Derbyshire Gift Centre and Eating House is right ahead of you and serves great food, or after just a very short diversion into Calver village you’ll find the fabulous Derwentwater Arms pub.

 15. To continue the walk, turn right immediately after the Calver Mill Gallery along a narrow lane.
 Continue straight on past Calver Mill towards Stocking Farm, and take the public footpath through the gate to the right of the farm buildings.
 Walk diagonally right across the field towards the river, and then follow the path with the river on your right.